w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 The amount of money you'll get for selling an item is available on the <a href="/Bot-features/Currency-Commands/Basic-Commands#Item" target="_blank">/item</a> embed.
 Only some items are sellable to the bot unless you have the <a href="/Bot-features/Currency-Commands/Badges#Collector" target="_blank">collector's badge</a>, which allows you to sell <a href="/Items/Collectables" target="_blank">collectable-type items</a>.

 The shop has basic items that many players use every day.
 What is in the shop can sometimes rotate every few hours throughout the day, and may change completely every few months, but you can see what is currently available in any of the in-game shops with `/shop view`.
+Use the drop-down menu to switch between the different shops.

 ### <font color =b32d2d> Coin Shop</font> {: #CoinShop}